 There is no secret that the world is changing each day to keep pace with mobile technologies.
 As a business person, you need to comprehend these transformations and revolutionize consequently.
 Your customers are leveraging mobile devices to dominate the technology, and that is where you need to put effort to target them.
 So those who have developed a mobile app are already following the right track.

-You might have seen push notifications on your own devices but not familiar with what they were known as.
+You might have seen push notifications on your own devices but are not familiar with what they were known as.

 Push notification is somewhat like a popup message that appears on your mobile screen, originated by your installed applications.
 With the help of push notifications, you can share any information, provide updates and alerts, and stay in touch with your users.
-But keep in mind that overloading of these notifications can irritate users and it can increase user bounce rates.
+But keep in mind that overloading these notifications can irritate users and increase user bounce rates.

 Push notifications can attract your targeted audience at specific focal points.
 They can help by sending real-time updates, suggestions, and reminders that involve your customers consistently with your brand even if they don’t know anything about it.